AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: python

-This section lists some of the problems that have been encountered while using Python inside GPS.
+This section lists some problems that have been encountered while using Python inside GPS.
 This is not a general Python discussion.

 .. _Hello_World!_in_python: